-Under a Texas law, commonly known as the “Texas Two-Step,” Johnson & Johnson created a subsidiary, LTL Management, allowed them to move the baby powder mass-tort liability lawsuits to the new company.
+Under a Texas law, commonly known as the “Texas Two-Step,” Johnson & Johnson created a subsidiary, LTL Management, which allowed them to move the baby powder mass-tort liability lawsuits to the new company.
 After doing so, the new business, LTL Management, moved to North Carolina, where it filed for bankruptcy, temporarily halting new lawsuits from being filed.
 Some of the baby powder lawsuits that were halted were sitting before the court in jury trials close to verdicts.

 J&J initially set aside $4 billion for settlements, but once the new company was created, that number was cut in half.
 Bankruptcy has been a common practice among businesses that face widespread lawsuits.
 Outrage over bankruptcy filings by wealthy companies is common, as it changes the legal process and far too often limits settlement amounts.